Jahid-Hasan1/Jahid-Hasan1/README.md

 I have been practicing the website design and development for a long time.
 I tried to learn every important things related to web-development and I also learn the updated versions of them.
 I can design dynamic website.
 I know HTML, CSS, Word-press, Bootstrap, Java-script, JSON, Git and Github and I am continuously learning many things related with website development.
 I also know some programming languages- C, C++, Python(Basic) etc. I have worked for many local and global clients.

-Skills: HTML / CSS/ Bootstrap/ Wordpress/ C/ CPP/ JSON/ Javascript etc.
+Skills: HTML / CSS/ Bootstrap/ Wordpress/ C/ CPP/ JSON/ Javascript/ GitHub etc.

 - 🔭 I’m currently working on Fiverr
 - 🌱 I’m currently learning Python